lucija-blazevski/Food-Choice-Task/README.md

-**Documentation for Food Choice Task - PsychoPy Builder and Pavlovia Version**
+**Documentation for Online Food Choice Task - PsychoPy Builder and Pavlovia Version**
 =============================================================

 This repository contains materials to run the Columbia Center for Eating Disorders Food Choice Task that captures eating behaviour.